athenatingwang/HMMextra0s/README.md

 ## Troubleshooting

-If your gfortran has a non standard installation path, you can R to use this version with
+If your gfortran has a non standard installation path, you can tell R to use this version with
 ```
 mkdir ~/.R
 cat << EOF >> ~/.R/Makevars